OctoNezd/oldlander/README.md

 # OldLander

+## WARNING WARNING WARNING ADDON IS NOT AVAILABLE ON CHROME WEB STORE - ANYTHING YOU SEE THERE UNDER THAT NAME IS FAKE

 ## Installation

 ### Firefox

 Sadly, official stable Firefox does not support custom addons, or setting custom addon collection.
-However, you have whole three choices!
+However, you have whole three choices as an alternative for normal Firefox!

 You can install one of the following instead of normal Firefox: